30 Ways to Improve School Lunches

 Teachers and staff want their students to succeed, and if students can't afford lunch, hunger will get in the way of student success.
 Arm your teachers and staff with the free and reduced-fee lunch program information parents need to sign up their children.

-In the school building, you can create bulletin boards to promote the school lunch program.
+• Create bulletin boards in the school building to promote the school lunch program.
 Perhaps even get the students involved in making them.

 While parents are attending open houses and meeting with their children's teachers, give them a tour of the rest of the school, including the cafeteria.
 If you are trying to boost student sign-ups for lunches, connecting the dots for the parents will be helpful.

-Give the cafeteria staff the respect they deserve, but so often do not receive.
-Introduce them in the school newsletter or on the school's website as you would do for the teachers and principal.
+Give the cafeteria staff the respect they deserve but often do not receive.
+Introduce them in the school newsletter or on the school's website as you would for the teachers and principal.
 Post pictures and brief bios for these employees to help students and parents get better acquainted with them.

 The cafeteria already has the equipment and facility to prepare food, so it shouldn't require any additional purchasing besides the food.
 Expand the menu to include breakfast as a trial run for a few months before the school commits to it.
 Chances are it will catch on quickly.